Credibility Score

 Usage

-Credit Scores are intended as an "at a glance" quick estimate of credibility across many domains.
+Credibility scores are intended as an "at a glance" quick estimate of credibility across many domains.
 No single number can represent the complexities of one's reputation among that many groups and interactions.
-Different communities' needs may warrant additional weights and calculations.
-Ethos open protocol allows other dApps to define alternate scores using the same on chain records.
+The score is simply a summary of sentiment as measured by social proof.

 Under the hood